kattammos/kattammos/README.md

-- 👋 Hi, I’m @kattammos
+- 👋 Hi, I’m Ekaterina Ammosova.
+I'm a doctor, oncologist-surgeon.
-- 👀 I’m interested in ...
+- 👀 I’m interested in anything medical.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data science, AI.
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me: ammosova.27081991@gmail.com

-- 📫 How to reach me ...
+- I believe that thanks to AI, medicine will move forward.
+It will help me and my colleagues to improve the quality and efficiency of medical care.

 <!---
 kattammos/kattammos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.